hsztan/ShortUrl/CHALLENGE.md

 ![FullStack Labs](app/assets/images/FSL-logo-portrait.png)

+# Before You Start

+Please follow the [`Getting Started` section on README](./README.md) to set up your environment before starting the challenge.

 # Summary
 For this code challenge a Candidate will clone and setup an existing Rails application.
 The application will contain routes, migrations, models, and